 Basically, my sewing machine is jinxed, so I put off sewing projects for as long as possible.

 I have had the black rockers FOREVER.
 I bought them at Walmart probably 10 years ago.
 Maybe more.

 They have held up remarkably well on the porch.
 It is covered, but it still gets rain blown onto it quite a bit.

 I don't see these at Walmart anymore, but they have similar ones on Amazon.

-I purchases the wicker type lantern at Lowe’s.
-You can find it online HERE and it comes in this size or a slightly larger size.
-It comes with a remote control for the candle, which is not vintage in the least, but it’s sort of nice to be able to turn it on and off from my inside the house.
+I purchases the wicker type lantern at Lowe's.
+It comes in this size or a slightly larger size.
+It comes with a remote control for the candle, which is not vintage in the least, but it's sort of nice to be able to turn it on and off from my inside the house.